facebookresearch/RAM/projects/autodata/README.md

 ## Meta-Optimization of the Data Scientist

 We further apply meta-optimization to the data scientist agent itself, using the same evaluation criteria from the inner loop to guide optimization of the outer loop — the agent's harness.
-Concretely, we use an evolutiona-based optimization framework that treats the agent's scaffold as code to be iteratively improved.
+Concretely, we use an evolution-based optimization framework that treats the agent's scaffold as code to be iteratively improved.

 <p align="center"><img width="90%" src="meta1.png" /></p>